-This article explains a root cause analysis in a practical way.
-After reading you will understand the basics of this powerful problem solving approach.
+This article explains the Root Cause Analysis (RCA) in a practical way.
+After reading you will understand the basics of this powerful problem solving method.

-Root cause analysis is a method of problem solving that aims at identifying the root causes of problems or incidents.
-RCA is based on the principle that problems can best be solved by correcting their root causes as opposed to other methods that focus on addressing the symptoms of problems.
+Root Cause Analysis is based on the principle that problems can best be solved by correcting their root causes as opposed to other methods that focus on addressing the symptoms of problems.

 - Safety-based root cause analysis – Its origin can be mainly be found in accident analyses, safety and healthcare.